 My first degree was in biochemistry, and my PhD in cellular pathology.
 I held research fellowships in oncology and neurobiology at research institutes in Switzerland, before moving to help establish the first interdisciplinary unit for bioethics at the University of Basel.
 Over the next few years I followed my developing research interests in the regulation of genetic and reproductive medicine, and in the more general areas of bioethics, disability, the social construction of moral issues, and in feminist and psychoanalytic approaches to understanding moral processes.
 Between 2002 and 2004 I was temporarily based at the Policy, Ethics and Life Sciences Institute at Newcastle with a Wellcome Trust-funded project investigating ethical issues in prenatal sex selection.
 In 2006 I returned to Newcastle to join Sociology, and in 2008 joined PEALS (the Policy, Ethics and Life Sciences Research Centre) as Director of Research.

-School Research Committee
+School of GPS Research Committee

 Northumbria University Military Education Committee